jakewatson-bristol/HA-NAT-gateway/README.md

 # Conntrackd NAT Gateway Example

 This project demonstrates how to set up redundant NAT gateways using [conntrackd](https://manpages.debian.org/testing/conntrackd/conntrackd.8.en.html) and [keepalived](https://keepalived.org/) for stateful failover of network connections.
-It uses Vagrant and Docker to create a test environment with two NAT gateways and two client machines on separate networks.
+It uses Docker Compose to create a test environment with two NAT gateways and two client machines on separate networks.

 ## Project Structure

 - **natgateway/**: Contains configuration files and scripts for NAT gateway containers.
 - **Dockerfile.client**: Dockerfile for client containers.
-- **Vagrantfile**: Defines the topology and provisioning for the test environment.
+- **docker-compose.yml**: Defines the topology, networks, and provisioning for the test environment.
-- **.vagrant/**: Vagrant state directory.

 ## Topology